How to set up a limited liability partnership in the UK?

-- By yourself, paper application – £40; can take about 5 days.
+- By yourself, paper application, £40 (can take up to 5 days)

-- Hire a formation agent – £50 – £100 (price often includes registered address and members’ service address); can take up to 24 hours.
+- Hire a formation agent – £50 – £100 (price often includes registered address and members’ service address)

 - Hire an accountant – more expensive than the above options but can be free if you sign up as a client; can take up to 10 days.

 You also need to register your partnership with HM Revenue & Customs for Self Assessment tax return, VAT (if you expect a turnover of more than £85,000) and PAYE (if you plan to have employees).
 There’s no registration fee.

 In addition, all members (partners) are required to register individually with HMRC for Self Assessment tax return.